 Every year around this time, after people have taken the exam and received their preliminary scores — and one day soon when people get their final scores — the whining starts.

-At the same time we're having a party and celebrating, some of you will fail.
+At the same time, we're having a party and celebrating, some of you will fail.
 It's sad, but it's a fact of life.
-Not everyone will pass the NCIDQ Exam this time.
+Unfortunately, not everyone will pass the NCIDQ Exam this time.

 If you’re one of the people who didn’t pass: I understand your frustration.
 You are not alone.
 All of us fail sometimes.

 It's what you do now that will determine whether or not you pass the exam next time.
-Your negativity is really a reflection of your attitude and shortcomings, not the exam process.
-Just like one bad apple can spoil the whole bunch, your negativity could pollute everyone and everything around you.
+So your negativity is really a reflection of your attitude and shortcomings, not the exam process.
+But, just like one bad apple can spoil the whole bunch, your negativity could pollute everyone and everything around you.